Huntington Bancshares Incorporated (HBAN) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for Huntington Bancshares Incorporated (HBAN) is $12.84, which is $1.61 above the current market price.
-The public float for HBAN is 1.43B, and currently, short sellers hold a 2.86% ratio of that float.
-The average trading volume of HBAN on September 05, 2023 was 12.59M shares.
+The average price estimated by analysts for HBAN is $12.84, which is $1.99 above than the current price.
+The public float for HBAN is 1.43B, and at present, short sellers hold a 2.86% of that float.
+The average trading volume of HBAN on September 08, 2023 was 12.60M shares.

 HBAN’s Market Performance

-The stock of Huntington Bancshares Incorporated (HBAN) has seen a 3.41% increase in the past week, with a -8.11% drop in the past month, and a 3.03% gain in the past quarter.
-The volatility ratio for the week is 1.68%, and the volatility levels for the past 30 days are at 2.11% for HBAN..
-The simple moving average for the past 20 days is -1.48% for HBAN’s stock, with a -10.27% simple moving average for the past 200 days.
+The stock of Huntington Bancshares Incorporated (HBAN) has seen a -2.25% decrease in the past week, with a -8.91% drop in the past month, and a -3.21% fall in the past quarter.
+The volatility ratio for the week is 2.08%, and the volatility levels for the past 30 days are at 2.15% for HBAN.
+The simple moving average for the past 20 days is -2.95% for HBAN’s stock, with a -12.76% simple moving average for the past 200 days.

 Analysts’ Opinion of HBAN